The Brjuno functions of the by-excess, odd, even and odd-odd continued fractions and their regularity properties: Abstract

 \section{Abstract}

-The Brjuno function was introduced by Yoccoz to \stefano{study} the linearizability of holomorphic germs \stefano{and other one-dimensional small divisor problems}.
-The Brjuno functions associated with various continued fractions including the by-excess continued fraction were \stefano{subsequently} investigated, and it was conjectured that \stefano{the difference between the classical Brjuno function and the even part of the Brjuno function associated with the by-excess continued fraction extends to a H\"older continuous function of the whole real line.} In this paper, we prove this conjecture and we extend \stefano{its validity} to \stefano{the more general case of} Brjuno functions with positive exponents.
+The Brjuno function was introduced by Yoccoz to study the linearizability of holomorphic germs and other one-dimensional small divisor problems.
+The Brjuno functions associated with various continued fractions including the by-excess continued fraction were subsequently investigated: it was conjectured that the difference between the classical Brjuno function and the even part of the Brjuno function associated with the by-excess continued fraction extends to a H\"older continuous function of the whole real line.
+In this paper, we prove this conjecture and we extend its validity to the more general case of Brjuno functions with positive exponents.

-Moreover, we \stefano{study the Brjuno functions associated to} the odd and even continued fractions introduced by Schweiger. \stefano{We show that they belong to all $L^p$ spaces, $p\ge1$, and we prove that they differ from the classical Brjuno function by a H\"older continuous function.} The odd-odd continued fraction, \stefano{introduced} in the study of the best approximation\lee{s} of the form odd/odd, appears in the analysis of the Brjuno function associated with the even continued fraction.
+Moreover, we study the Brjuno functions associated to the odd and even continued fractions introduced by Schweiger.
+We show that they belong to all $L^p$ spaces, $p\ge1$.
+We prove that the Brjuno function associated to the odd continued fraction differs from the classical Brjuno function by a H\"older continuous function.
+On the other hand, the Brjuno function associated to the even continued fraction differs from the classical Brjuno function by a sum of a H\"older continuous function and a Brjuno-type function associated to the odd-odd continued fraction, introduced in the study of the best approximations of the form odd/odd.